Grand station (MetroLink)

-Reconstruction
+Grand station is a light rail station on the Red and Blue lines of the St. Louis MetroLink system.
+This at-grade station is situated beneath the Grand Boulevard viaduct and connects to the region's busiest bus line, the #70 Grand.

-In March 2011, the station was temporarily closed to permit the demolition of the Grand Boulevard viaduct and the station's original 1993 elevator towers and stairs.
-A temporary station was employed while the bridge was replaced during an 18-24 month construction project.
-The project also included the construction of a new MetroLink station.
-The new expanded and improved station and transfer center on Scott Avenue underneath the completed viaduct opened on August 20, 2012.
+In 2011, the station was temporarily closed to permit the demolition of the Grand Boulevard viaduct and the station's original 1993 elevator towers and stairs.
+A temporary station was employed while the bridge was replaced and a new MetroLink station was constructed.
+The new station and transfer center underneath the completed viaduct opened on August 20, 2012.

 Station layout

 Grand is accessible by two elevators and sets of stairs that provide access to both northbound and southbound Grand Boulevard and a ramp on Scott Avenue.